ChatterBoxIO/chatterbox-python/README.md

 ### Parameters for send_bot

-- `platform`: The platform to send the bot to ('zoom', 'googlemeet')
+- `platform`: The platform to send the bot to ('zoom', 'googlemeet', 'teams')
-- `meeting_id`: The ID of the meeting (numeric ID for Zoom, 'xxx-xxx-xxx' for Google Meet)
+- `meeting_id`: The ID of the meeting (numeric ID for Zoom and Microsoft Teams, 'xxx-xxx-xxx' for Google Meet)
 - `meeting_password`: (Optional) The meeting password
 - `bot_name`: (Optional) Customize the name of the bot.
 Default is 'ChatterBox'
 - `webhook_url`: (Optional) The webhook URL to send the meeting events to